sooyean-hoo/bigbigpuppetfacts_examplelibs/README.md

 - bigbigpuppetfacts_qrcode

 Hooks are placed in this module to load other methods (from the dependent modules) into this framework, so that it can be called via __Puppet Functions__ and integrate with Facter, so it can be used easily using the above mentioned supporting APIs: use_compressmethod, use_compressmethod_falback, compress and decompress.
 It is also checked and verified to able to run by the __Supporting Custom Fact__ `bbpf_supportmatrix` .

+### Drivers
+As mentioned above, ruby codes, which are in lib/puppet_x/bigbigfacts/drivers, are the only things which this module contribute to to the bigbigpuppetfacts framework.
+They are also the only code which developers need to work on to extend the methods/functions of the framework.
+These codes are the driver for that method.
+So each driver will be 1 ruby file under the folder lib/puppet_x/bigbigfacts/drivers.
+One ruby file, aka 1 driver can specified multiple process/compress/encoding method.
+These will be illustrate via examples.

+There are 2 types of supported methods: symmetric methods/functions and asymmetric methods/functions.

+- symmetric methods/functions
+  There are functions has an inverse.
+Hence if the function is denoted as f(x) and its inverse is i(x), then x = i((f(x)).
+Alternatively, if this is expressed in Linux commands with pipes, `echo "XXXXX" | f | i ` will print out XXXXX.
+Both the function and its inverse can be expressed in ruby code or other support form.
+They are to specified by the driver

+- asymmetric methods/functions
+	These are the functions without an inverse.

+#### Asymmetric methods/functions
+For this current module, we will be dealing with symmetric methods/functions which has the functions and its inverse counterpart here.
+There are 3 examples here for each of the possible scenario:

+- xz.rb
+  This is the simplest form of the driver.
+This is a ruby implementation of the method.

+  - Driver name
+  > The driver name is 'BBPFDrivers::XZ'.
+The driver loads only 1 method: xz.

+  - Compressmethods/decompressmethods
+  >The method is loaded as a proc under the ruby method `compressmethods`, while its inverse in loaded under the ruby method `decompressmethods`.

+  - Test_methods
+  > Since this is a symmetric method, the testing will be a simple form of `x == i(f(x)) ` .
+Although the test method is specified in the ruby method `test_methods`, it is redundent.
+The default test is `x == i(f(x)) `.
+We usually overwrite the test here for the asymmetric methods.

+  - Autoload_declare
+  > xz method need some addition gems to work, so here we get ruby to load these extra gem or libraries.
+However we do not just load the library, just in case this method is never used at all.
+So we set ruby to load it only if the Compressmethods/decompressmethods is ever called once.
+Please note that the `bbpf_supportmatrix` does call every method once.
+If you want finer control of the library loading, it would be best if you exclude your new method from autotesting in `bbpf_supportmatrix` custom fact.
+This done by addin the name of the method into a array.

+  > As you may notice this a way to include addition gems and libraries to the puppet agent run without updating or change the default puppet's gempath.
+The ways to update the gems are documented [here](README_update.md).
+This is a cleaner way to package gem/libraries into the puppet agent run, as in the event that this module is removed from the node's environment, there will be not residual gems/libraries contamination the puppet agent's ruby gempath.

+- bzip2.rb

+- 7z.rb